BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 2.Vasili Oshchepkov – was working with the Red Army and helped develop a new hand-to-hand fighting system.
 Oshchepkov studied judo in his youth and trained at Jigoro Kano’s (the founder of judo) academy in Japan.

-3.Anatoly Kharlampiyev, a student Oshchepkov’s, used his political savvyness and worked to rewrite rewriting sambo’s history by emphasizing the fighting style’s Russian roots in Spiridonov’s teachings.
+3.Anatoly Kharlampiyev, a student Oshchepkov’s, used his political savvyness and worked to rewrite rewriting Sambo’s history by emphasizing the fighting style’s Russian roots in Spiridonov’s teachings.

-The USSR State Sport Committee declared sambo the Martial Art of the Motherland in 1938, making it the nation’s official combat sport.
+The USSR State Sport Committee declared Sambo the Martial Art of the Motherland in 1938, making it the nation’s official combat sport.

-Many sambo fighters are on the hunt for the perfect throw followed by a submsion:
+Many Sambo fighters are on the hunt for the perfect throw followed by a submsion:

 a perfect throw can win a competition match immediately (much like judo) if the opponent lands on his back*

-Submissions/Techniques allowed in Sambo: | Submission/Technqiues not allowed in Sambo: |
+Submissions/Techniques allowed in Sambo: | Submission/Techniques not allowed in Sambo: |

 ---|---|

-joint locks (ie arm bars) | guard pulling |
+joint locks (ie. arm bars) | guard pulling |

-Kneebars, | any form of stragulation |
+Knee bars, | any form of strangles |

 calf slicers/crushers | you cannot submit standing opponent |